Queer North Film Festival

-The Queer North Film Festival is an annual film festival in Sudbury, Ontario, which presents an annual program of LGBT film.
+The Queer North Film Festival is an annual film festival in Sudbury, Ontario, which presents an annual program of LGBTQ film.
 Presented by the Sudbury Indie Cinema Co-op, the festival was staged for the first time in 2016.
 The same organization also stages the city's Junction North International Documentary Film Festival.

-On two past occasions, the festival has presented retrospective screenings of 1990s documentary films about the LGBT community in Sudbury, Mum's the Word (Maman et Ève) in 2017 and The Pinco Triangle in 2018.
+On two past occasions, the festival has presented retrospective screenings of 1990s documentary films about the LGBTQ community in Sudbury, Mum's the Word (Maman et Ève) in 2017 and The Pinco Triangle in 2018.

+In 2026 the festival launched a new short film competition for LGBTQ amateur filmmakers from the Northern Ontario region, to be screened at the festival with a $300 prize for the film judged to be the best work in the competition.

 The festival's executive director is Beth Mairs.

 The event is a qualifying festival for the Canadian Screen Awards.

+Format

+Spanning four days, the festival has three segments.
+The Northern Ontario Premier is a showcase for Northern Ontarian LGBTQ+ films made within a year prior to the event.
+The 2026 Pride Spotlight is screenings of classic LGBTQ+ films.
+This year, the films include The Birdcage, The Watermelon Woman, and No Pride in Genocide.
+Finally, the RT Collective Presents: Queer Shorts From The North is a short film and video contest for amateur Northern Ontario filmmakers.
+Shortlisted films will receive a $150 prize and be screened at the Queer North Film Festival.
+One outstanding work will also receive a $300 prize.